Bette Korber

-Bette Korber is an American computational biologist focusing on the molecular biology and population genetics of the HIV virus that causes infection and eventually AIDS.
+Bette Tina Marie Korber is an American computational biologist focusing on the molecular biology and population genetics of the HIV virus that causes infection and eventually AIDS.
 She has contributed heavily to efforts to obtain an effective HIV vaccine.
 She created a database at Los Alamos National Laboratory that has enabled her to design novel mosaic HIV vaccines, one of which is currently in human testing in Africa.
 The database contains thousands of HIV genome sequences and related data.

 Korber is a scientist in theoretical biology and biophysics at Los Alamos National Laboratory.
 She has received the Ernest Orlando Lawrence Award, the Department of Energy's highest award for scientific achievement.
 She has also received several other awards including the Elizabeth Glaser Award for pediatric AIDS research and the Richard Feynman Award for Innovation.

 Early life and education

 Bette Korber grew up in Southern California.
 She earned her B.S. in chemistry in 1981 from California State University, Long Beach, where her father was a sociology professor, her mother graduated in nursing, and her sister graduated in journalism.
 From 1981 to 1988, she was in the graduate program at the California Institute of Technology (Caltech), where she worked with Iwona Stroynowski in Leroy Hood's laboratory, receiving her PhD in chemistry in 1988.
 Her work focused on regulation of the expression of major histocompatibility complex type 1 genes, producing cell surface proteins that participate in the rejection of tissue transplants, by interferon induced by viral infections.

 She then became a postdoctoral fellow with Myron Essex, working on the molecular epidemiology of the AIDS/HIV virus and HTLV-1, the human leukemia virus, at the Harvard School of Public Health until 1990.
 There, Korber used polymerase chain reaction (PCR) to show both complete and deleted versions of viral genomes in leukemic cells.
 Her work on these viral partial and complete genomes was influential and widely cited.
 She became a visiting faculty member at the Santa Fe Institute in 1991, continuing in that position until 2011.